FRTNX/math-drills/README.md

 ## What's next?
 Some features are already in the pipeline to give more life to this web application:

-* irc bridge - Since Math Drills users can't yet interact with each other yet I've decided to persue the social dimension by creating a bridge to liberachat's ##math channel.
+* irc bridge - Since Math Drills users can't yet interact with each other I've decided to persue the social dimension by creating a bridge to liberachat's ##math channel.
 This will alllow users to interact with liberachat users as well as other Math Drills users, all without leaving the web app.

 * leaderboard - We all enjoy being the best in the world at something.
-Adding a leaderboard will help cultivate a competitive spirit amongst users.
+The incoming leaderboard feature will help cultivate a competitive spirit amongst users.

 * math games - A set of unique math games users can play with each other.